 In conjunction with explosion protection, SysTech offers fire protection and prevention solutions for dust and fume collection systems.
-Fires can be incidental to a process or have horrendous impact on worker safety and detrimental economic consequences.
+Fires can be incidental to a process or have a horrendous impact on worker safety and detrimental economic consequences.
 SysTech addresses those industrial ventilation processes for fire mitigation, primarily in dust and fume collection systems.
-We can help determine the best equipment, prevention or protection, for your system to be compliant to Code and provide a safe environment for people.
+We can help determine the best equipment, prevention, or protection, for your system to be compliant to Code and provide a safe environment for people.
 Because fire and explosion issues can overlap, we review each application with both solutions as alternatives.

 What is a fire?

 There are three requirements to generate fire: an ignition source (sparks or embers), fuel (dust, fumes, mist), and an oxidizer (oxygen within the air).
 The consumption of oxygen by the “fuel” will produce the heat and light until the fuel is exhausted.
 An example of this is magnesium.
 When magnesium is exposed to an ignition source, it catches fire and burns until there is no more fuel left to burn.

 Beyond the components for a fire, an explosion requires two additional requirements to occur.
 Those requirements are confinement of the dust and dispersion of dust inside the confined space.
 Confinement would be dust or fume within a vessel or collector housing, while the dispersion of dust refers to the dust particles in the airstream circulating within the dust collector or vessel.
 Meeting all five of these requirements at one time will result in a deflagration that releases extreme pressure and fire rapidly.

 Removing any of these components from possible fire or explosion mitigates the event.
 Fires are not explosions, but explosions can have fires.

 This is determined after an analysis of the process to be protected, impacts to workers, and the utilities available.